ramoryan/is/README.md

 Simple and tiny (2k) IS helpers based on Angus Croll's article on "Fixing the JavaScript typeof operator".

 ## Build your own
-git clone git@github.com:ramoryan/is.git
+- git clone git@github.com:ramoryan/is.git
-npm install --save-dev (recommended: yarn --dev) gulp build
+- npm install --save-dev
+  * yarn --dev
+- gulp build

 After that you can find your new favourite, minyfied helper lib in the /dest folder.

+## Tests
+- gulp tests
+  * or you can run the tests in your browsers: /tests/is.html

 ### API
 - defined | def